top of page

 SUBMISSIONS

 APROSEXIA LIT publishes poetry & poetry adjacent work, biannually in the spring and fall.
-Response time varies, but all decisions are finalized shortly after the deadline for submissions.
+Response time varies, but all decisions are finalized shortly after the submission window closes.

 CONTENT